-Prerequisites: General Surgery, Neurology are required; Medicine is preferred, but not required Special instructions: Student must receive approval from elective director at least 5 weeks prior to start of rotation.
+Special instructions: Student must receive approval from elective director at least 5 weeks prior to start of rotation.

-Course Description: Endovascular neurosurgery/neurointerventional radiology is a subspecialty that uses minimally invasive approaches through catheters and radiological imaging to treat a broad variety of cranial and spinal vascular pathologies including aneurysms, arteriovenous malformations, ischemic stroke and head/neck tumors.
-This 2 week elective is intended to expose the student to the diagnosis and treatment of patients with vascular pathologies of the brain and spinal cord.
-Students will be able to see patients at the time of admission, participate in the discussion of the pathology including interpretation of CT/MRI imaging, and be allowed to observe interventional procedures.
+Course Description: Interventional Neurology/Endovascular Neurosurgery/Neurointerventional Radiology is a subspecialty that uses minimally invasive approaches through catheters and radiological imaging to treat a broad variety of cranial and spinal vascular pathologies including aneurysms, arteriovenous malformations, ischemic stroke, and head/neck tumors.
+This two week elective is intended to expose the student to the diagnosis and treatment of patients with vascular pathologies of the brain and spinal cord.
+Students will be able to see patients at the time of admission, participate in the discussion of the pathology including interpretation of CT/MRI/angiographic imaging, and be allowed to observe interventional procedures.
 Post-treatment, the student will continue to follow the clinical progress of patients through the hospitalization.
 In addition, the students will be able to participate in weekly neurointerventional teaching rounds and conferences and have exposure to both residents and fellows in the field.

 - 1. Perform history and neurological examination. - 2.
 Present and discuss cases including treatment options. - 3.
-Be present during procedures. - 4.
-Prepare a brief (10 minute) presentation for faculty and fellows (topic TBA).
+Observe Neurovascular procedures and understand the basics of catheter based treatments. - 4.
+Prepare a brief (10 minute) presentation for faculty and fellows (Neurovascular topic TBA).